hallbergandrew/node-chatroom/README.md

 * Open your browser using localhost:8080  in the address bar.

-Open multiple browers and chat!
+Open multiple browsers and chat!

-FUTURE:
+Future work:

-* use on multiple comupters
+* use on multiple computers across the internet!